What are the problems with big biomass?

 1. Lots of land and wood for hardly any energy:

-Even if all that wood had been burned in extremely efficient combined heat and power plants rather than in Drax power station, it would still have contributed less than 1.5% of UK energy.
+Even if all that wood had been burned in a combined heat and power plant achieving twice the overall efficiency as Drax does, it would still have met a mere 1.9% of the UK energy’s demand.

 Biomass electricity is the least efficient way of using land to produce (renewable) energy – by a long stretch!